zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/blender.md

  If you did, your skeleton has a bigger number of joints than supported, 256.
   ## Texture look wierd in game
  You most likely forgot to flip the normals of the mesh.
+  ## Other issues
+  Refer to the LtMAO lol2fbx guide for any encountered errors.